 Next resume playback in order to hear the correct answer.
-After listening to this answer, pause playback again.
+After listening to the answer, pause playback again.
 Compare the correct answer to the answer you said out loud.
 If you wish, repeat your answer, trying to match your pronunciation to that of the Japanese speaker.
 When you are ready, resume playback again to move on to the next question.

 Abbreviated transcript for Lesson 1: